-The hotels are reconstructed each season with walls, fixtures and fittings made up of snow and ice.
-As well as providing bedrooms, the majority also feature fantastical sculptures, snow chapels and bars where drinks are served in ice glasses.Read more
+The ice and snow hotels are reconstructed every year with walls, fixtures and fittings all made from this natural resource.
+As well as providing bedrooms, the majority also feature fantastical sculptures, snow chapels and bars complete with drinks in ice glasses.Read more

-You may have the urge to wear as many items of clothing as possible in order to stay warm, but as the guides will advise you, all you will really need is your thermals and a hat – the sleeping bag and the reindeer skins will keep you surprisingly snug!
+Room temperatures sit at around -5oC but you will be tucked up warmly in an Arctic grade sleeping bag on top of reindeer skins.
+You may have the urge to wear as many items of clothing as possible to stay warm, but all you really need is your thermals and a hat – the sleeping bag and reindeer skins will keep you surprisingly snug!

 Credit: Kirkenes Snow Hotel, THE ICEHOTEL®, Asaf Kilger, Luc Voisin, Mathieu Brison and Paulina Holmgren